Case 137

-Case 137 (Dossier 137) is a 2025 French crime drama film co-written and directed by Dominik Moll, starring Léa Drucker.
-The film had its world premiere in the main competition of the 78th Cannes Film Festival on 15 May 2025, and will receive a theatrical release in France on 19 November 2025.
+Case 137 (Dossier 137) is a 2025 French crime drama film directed by Dominik Moll, co-written by Moll and Gilles Marchand.
+It stars Léa Drucker, Jonathan Turnbull, Mathilde Roehrich, Guslagie Malanda and Stanislas Merhar.

+The film had its world premiere in the main competition of the 2025 Cannes Film Festival on 15 May, where it was nominated for the Palme d'Or.
+At the 51st César Award, it received eight nominations, winning Best Actress for Drucker.
+It was theatrically released in France by Haut et Court on 19 November 2025.

 Premise

 When someone is injured by a flash-ball projectile during the yellow vests protests, Stéphanie Bertrand, an investigator with the IGPN, is tasked with determining responsibility.